Skip to main content

 • The evolution of Climate Science and environmental thought.

 I have a particular interest in interdisciplinary practice and fostering connections between the Arts and Sciences.
 I have worked on a number of projects with researchers in environmental and climate science to explore ways of working together and communicating our research to the public.
-I am on the steering committee of the UK Future Earth ECR Network, where I help to organise and lead events and activities, nurturing a new generation of interdisciplinary researchers.
+I have been a member of the steering committee of the Royal Society's ‘UK Future Earth Early Career Network’ and I was a contributing author on the first Global Tipping Points Report (2023).

 My debut novel Doggerland uses the lens of speculative fiction to engage with pressing contemporary issues such as renewable energy, ocean waste, climate change and the scale-effects of the Anthropocene.
 I use the setting of a North Sea windfarm and a flooded landmass to explore these issues, drawing on research in Environmental Humanities, Cultural Geography, Archaeology and Marine Science.